 After your project is done, the mentorship of your Eagle Project coach will also end (unless you and your coach both would like to stay in contact after the project is over).

-You’ll Need to Pay Your Eagle Scout Project Coach
+Myth: You’ll Need To Compensate Your Eagle Scout Project Coach

 This is 100% untrue.
-Eagle project coaches are Scouting volunteers and should never be paid as consultants or contractors.
+Eagle project coaches are Scouting volunteers.
 As these individuals are assigned to you via your local Scouting council, they are well aware of protocol and will never ask for any form of payment.

 However, feel free to gift your project coach something small, after your project is complete, as a token of your appreciation!
 I’d recommend something inexpensive but personal, like a collection of photos from your project and a sincere thank you note. 🙂

 Fact: You’ll Have The Final Word on Your Eagle Project, Even if Your Project Coach Disagrees